Samford University

-Samford University is a private Christian university in Homewood, Alabama.
-It was founded in 1841 as Howard College by Baptists.
-Samford University describes itself as the 87th oldest institution of higher learning in the United States.
-The university enrolls 5,683 students from 47 states, 2 U.S. territories, and 19 countries.
+Samford University is a private Christian university in Homewood, Alabama, United States.
+Homewood is an inner-suburb of Birmingham.
+Samford was founded by Baptists in 1841 as Howard College and located until 1887 in Marion, Alabama.
+It is governed by an independent board of trustees, which requires board members to be Baptists.

+In fall 2025, the university enrolled 6,324 students from 44 states, 1 U.S. territory, and 16 other countries, marking the 17th consecutive record-setting year for enrollment.

 History

 19th century

 In 1841, Samford University was founded as Howard College in Marion, Alabama.
-Some of the land was donated by Reverend James H. DeVotie, who served on the Samford Board of Trustees for fifteen years and as its president for two years.
+It was named for the eighteenth-century English philanthropist John Howard.
+Some of the land was donated by the Reverend James H. DeVotie, who served on the school's board of trustees for fifteen years and as its president for two years.
 The first financial gift, $4,000, was given by Julia Tarrant Barron and both she and her son also gave land to establish the college.
 The university also honors the Reverend Milo P. Jewett and Edwin D. King as founders.
-All four of these founders were enslavers.
+King and Barron derived much of their wealth, with which they supported the college, from the people they enslaved.
 The university was established after the Alabama Baptist State Convention decided to build a school for men in Perry County, Alabama.
 The college's first nine students began studies in January 1842 with a traditional curriculum of language, literature and sciences.
-In those early years the graduation addresses of several distinguished speakers were published, including those by Thomas G. Keen of Mobile, Joseph Walters Taylor, Noah K. Davis and Samuel Sterling Sherman.
+In those early years, the graduation addresses of several distinguished speakers were published, including those by Thomas G. Keen of Mobile, Joseph Walters Taylor, Noah K. Davis and Samuel Sterling Sherman.
 In October 1854, a fire destroyed all of the college's property, including its only building.
-While the college recovered from the fire, the Civil War began.
+While the college was still recovering from the fire, the Civil War began.
 Howard College was converted to a military hospital by the Confederate government in 1863.
 During this time, the college's remaining faculty offered basic instruction to soldiers recovering at the hospital.
 For a short period after the war, federal troops occupied the college and sheltered freed slaves on its campus.

-In 1865 the college reopened.
+In 1865, the college reopened.
 Jabez Lamar Monroe Curry, an attorney, former US Congressman and Confederate military officer, served as president from 1865 to 1868.
 He was committed to the cause of broader education, and supported expansion of normal school training.

-In 1887 Howard College's board of trustees accepted real estate and funding from the city of Birmingham, Alabama, and moved the institution there.
+In 1887, Howard College's board of trustees accepted an offer of land from the East Lake Land Company owned by Robert Jemison, Sr. and relocated the institution to the newly developing community of East Lake, six miles from the center of Birmingham, Alabama.
 Faculty who remained in Marion formed Marion Military Institute (MMI) on the old campus.
 MMI continues to operate in Marion.